ryanfox/video-to-sqlite/README.md

 ```
 Usage: video-to-sqlite DB_PATH VIDEO_FILE PREFIX

-  Load data about Python packages from PyPI into SQLite
+  Load data about frames from a video into SQLite

   Usage example: